 3. Demolish & build new homes.
 There are 480 homes downtown, 80% of which are owned by out-of-town investors, and many are unfit for occupancy.
 This undermines a sense of pride and ownership in the community, and consequently large sections of our community have fallen into disrepair, drugs and crime.
 We want to partner with housing developers and other nonprofit organizations like Habitat for Humanity to acquire properties in targeted sections of town, and rebuild healthy, green, thriving communities.

-4. What do you want us to focus on in 2015?
+4. What do you want us to focus on this year?
 While we must remain faithful to the vision established by the community, we respond quickly and efficiently to the funding priorities of our donors.
 Please fill out the short form below to let us know what you would like us to focus on this year.